Vlad-Lee/airbnb-pricing-analysis/README.md

 Seattle listings can be downloaded here: https://insideairbnb.com/get-the-data/

 The raw data is not included in this repository due to file size constraints.
-To reproduce the analysis, download the Seattle listings dataset (listings.csv.gz) and place it in the `data/` folder.
+To reproduce the analysis, download the Seattle listings datasets for 2Q25 and 3Q25 (listings.csv.gz) and place it in the `data/` folder.

 ## Methods
 The analysis includes: